Gabriel LaBelle’s Challenge: Playing Steven Spielberg

 Other times, Sammy’s own anxiety exactly mirrored LaBelle’s.
 One scene recalls Spielberg’s famous meeting, then 15, with the legendary director.
 John Fordplayed by the filmmaker David Lynch in the movie.
 Lynch, said LaBelle, “scared the hell out of me.”

 “I mean, he’s a great guy.
-But before that, Sammy is nervous, so I got nervous too,” said LaBelle.
-“He enters the room and Steven approaches.
+But before that, Sammy is nervous, so I got nervous too,” LaBelle said.
+“He walks into the room and Steven walks over.
 David Lynch and Steven Spielberg talking.
-My shoot wouldn’t be until later, so I was waiting and waiting until I did the scene.
+My shoot wasn’t until later so I was waiting and waiting until I did the scene.
 It really helped me get nervous to meet him.”

 LaBelle stars in the newly released film adaptation American Gigolo, from 1980, in a Showtime series in which he plays the younger version of the main character of Jon Bernthal. he said do The Fabelmans – along with some studies he did during the covid pandemic (watching masterclasses by Samuel L. Jackson and Natalie Portman, reading Michael Caine’s biography) – taught him to commit to working hard to be a real actor.